 True, it would've already returned and not gotten to the next line.
 This pattern is pretty common.
 If the

 if block ends in an inevitable return, I prefer not to indent the entire rest of the function (the benefit is more obvious with longer functions).

-Another example is when working with a filesystem, for example if you want to find the total size of a directory.
-That requires getting the size of each file inside, which means if the directory contains more directories, you would use a recursive function that would call itself for each subdirectory it found, and add the total for the subdirectory to the total for the top-level directory.
+Another example is when working with a filesystem, for example if you want to find the total size of a folder.
+That requires getting the size of each file inside, which means if the folder contains more folders, you would use a recursive function that would call itself for each subfolder it found, and add the total for the subfolder to the total for the top-level folder.

 You'll see if you make an error inside a recursive function that each time Python recurses, it's pushing a new stack frame, so if it only errors on the fifth time you'll see five frames in the error message.

 Functions as objects ¶